A Stochastic Fundamental Lemma with Reduced Disturbance Data Requirements: Introduction

 \section{Introduction}

 Data-driven system representations based on the fundamental lemma by \citet{willems05note} are of continued and increasing research interest.
 The main insight is that the trajectories of any controllable Linear Time Invariant (LTI) systems can be characterized without explicit identification of a state-space model.
 Specifically, under the assumption on the persistency of excitation, any finite trajectory of an LTI system lives in the column space of a Hankel matrix constructed from the recorded input-output data.
 Beyond the deterministic LTI setting, there are some variants of the lemma, e.g., extensions to nonlinear systems \citep{alsalti21data,lian21koopman}, to linear parameter-varying systems \citep{verhoek21data}, to kernel representation of nonlinear systems \citep{molodchyk24exploring}.
-Especially, some recent works have extended the fundamental lemma towards stochastic predictive control schemes, see \citet{kerz23data} for a tube-based approach and \citet{teutsch24sampling} for a sampling-based approach.
+Especially, some recent works have extended the fundamental lemma towards stochastic predictive control schemes, see \citet{kerz23data} for a tube-based approach, \citet{teutsch24sampling} for a sampling-based approach, \citet{chiuso25harnessing} for a moment-based approach via a separation principle, and \citet{breschi23data} for a unified framework using regularization.
 We refer to \citet{markovsky21behavioral} for an overview and refer to \citet{willems13open} for early discussions of behavioral concepts for stochastic systems.